 Over the years the Rocky Hock Playhouse has succeeded in maintaining the reputation of being unique, wholesome, and family oriented.

-The Rocky Hock Playhouse in Washington, North Carolina opened in March of 2009.
-The Playhouse seats 950 people and was remodeled in 2009 to accommodate the musicals of Gloria Emmerich.
+The Rocky Hock Playhouse was located in Washington, North Carolina from 2009 to 2011 but moved back to Edenton as a dinner theatre in 2012.
 The Emmerich Theatre Production Company, Inc. is owned and operated by the Emmerich's.
-All of Gloria’s musicals are produced first here in this facility.
+All of Gloria’s musicals are produced first in Edenton.
 The Rocky Hock Playhouse is a unique professional Christian theatre — dedicated to the glory of God.

 Gloria Emmerich is the Rocky Hock Playhouse resident musical director, playwright, lyricist, composer and arranger.
 She and her husband Jeffrey own and operate the Playhouse which is located in NE North Carolina.
 It is one of only a few full time professional Christian theatres on the East Coast of the United States.
 Gloria was born and raised in Newport, Oregon.
 She has written over 45 musicals that have been performed at the Playhouse and around the world.
 Major works include King David, Simon Peter [Fisher of Men], Noah’s Incredible Cruise, Paul, [Fearless Lion of God], Out of the Darkness, Heaven Came Down, and Jacob, Prince of God.